Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

-Once clarified and discerned the physical meaning of the features, we analyse the effect of the lattice distortions and charge modulations on the scattering.
-The CDW peaks are located at 1/3 of the distance between the central point and the first order Bragg peaks and are very distinguishable in the HC--CC$_{S_4}$ blend because of its high symmetry, see Figure~\ref{fig:chg-FTs}(g).
-Secondary peaks are also visible at 2/3 of the same distance, forming a hexagon of larger size around the hexagon of the CDW peaks.
-In Figure~\ref{fig:chg-FTs}(d), which refers to the ground state, the hexagon is distorted.
-In the modulus, still distinguishable, the CDW peaks are found in the tips of a six-fold star, see Figures~\ref{fig:chg-FTs}(f,i).
-Overall, the scattering from the charge differs from the scattering from the structure.
-Such difference, in the peak intensities and positions, reflects the nature of the charge in the integrated range, whose $l$-character is known to be 2.
-The symmetry of the scattering density plots reflects the peculiar symmetry present in the CDW blends and provides a potentially valuable signal in alternative to, or in combination with, the STM simulations.
+Overall, the structure factors calculated from the partial charge density differ markedly from those from the sole structural data, which reflect X-ray diffraction experiments.
+Such difference, in the peak intensities and positions, originates from the nature of the charge in the integrated range, whose $l$-character is known to be 2.
+The symmetry of the geometric structure factors reflects the peculiar symmetry present in the CDW blends and provides a valuable term of comparison for experiments based on X-ray diffraction~\cite{burk1992}, STM~\cite{ayanipreprint2024,sivakumar2024influence}, and TEM~\cite{wang23tem}, to be used in alternative to, or in combination with, the direct STM simulations presented in the previous section.